percyliang/sempre/DOCUMENTATION.md

     (mark x (fb:people.person.place_of_birth (!fb:people.deceased_person.place_of_death (var x))))

 Note that `x` binds to the head of `fb:people.person.place_of_birth`, representing the person in question.
-Using allows us to use this head again deeper in the logical form.
+This allows us to use this head again deeper in the logical form.
 Here's a pictorial representation:

     x -- [fb:people.person.place_of_birth] --> ?